 Counter-Culture is a Fucking Lie

-“Homerpalooza” had a serious effect on me as a child—and not only in the sense that every single festival line-up since has been a comparative disappointment (maybe ATP's balance sheet would look healthier if they got The Smashing Pumpkins, Sonic Youth, Cypress Hill and hologram Homer Simpson?)
-Maybe it’s because I grew up in Nowhere, Wales, but as a 12 year-old watching that episode for the first time, I had no idea who the fuck any of those bands were.
-Now I know that Billy Corgan is a mild-mannered, totally normal, polite guy who just likes to help out middle-aged men having an identity crisis—sideways look to camera—but I also know that music festivals are kind of full of shit.
+“Homerpalooza” had a serious effect on me as a child - and not only in the sense that every single festival line-up since has been a comparative disappointment (maybe ATP's balance sheet would look healthier if they got The Smashing Pumpkins, Sonic Youth, Cypress Hill and hologram Homer Simpson?)
+Maybe it’s because I grew up in Nowhere, Wales, but as a twelve year-old watching that episode for the first time, I had no idea who the fuck any of those bands were.
+Now I know that Billy Corgan is a mild-mannered totally normal polite guy who just likes to help out middle-aged men having an identity crisis - sideways look to camera - but I also know that music festivals are kind of full of shit.

 Famous People in Cartoon Form Can Teach you More Than Your Parents Ever Will

-When yellow Johnny Cash tells you that all you need is a soul-mate and you’ll be OK, all of a sudden you’re like, you know, my one weird friend and I are doing just fine, and I’m probably going to stop padding my bra now because who needs boys when there is music?
+When yellow Johnny Cash tells you that all you need is a soul-mate and you’ll be OK – and all of a sudden you’re like, you know, my one weird friend and I are doing just fine and I’m probably going to stop padding my bra now because who needs boys when there is music.